 Be sure to make certain you’re buying quality vinyl materials, however.
 The big danger with vinyl gutter lies mostly with cheaper versions of the product.
 Cheap vinyl rain gutter is thinner, making it more susceptible to sagging and more prone to growing brittle with age.
 Cheap materials are also damaged easier by extreme cold, the other noted enemy of vinyl products.
 Of course, you run these risks to some extent with any vinyl product, though generally the better and thicker the plastic, the less likely it is that these problems will present themselves as a problem.

 Easy to Install

 Another great benefit of vinyl gutters is how lightweight it is compared to other materials, and how easily it snaps together.
 This makes it easy for contractors to install, cutting down on the installation time and, in turn, reducing the final cost.
 In fact, the ease with which it can be put up has made it a favorite for do-it-yourselfers, though because gutters need to be hung and sloped correctly in order to function properly, it’s recommended you hire a professional to ensure the job is done correctly.

-Need to find a pro for your vinyl gutters?Find Pros
+Ready to start your vinyl gutters?Find Pros

 Cheep, Cheep, Cheep

 Finally, many homeowners are drawn to vinyl rain gutters because of its cheap cost in comparison to other materials.
 Ten foot sections go for $3 to $5 a pop, though don’t let that price fool you.
 With the added expense of hangers, couplings and downspouts, you should count on a final cost in the $3 to $5 per linear foot range.
 Still, compared to other gutter materials, which range from anywhere from $5 to $40 per linear foot, vinyl is still one of the most cost effective materials on the market.